dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/configuring-assets.md

 When launching a run using Dagster's Launchpad, you can provide a run config file as YAML or JSON that overrides the default configuration for your asset:

 <CodeExample filePath="guides/data-modeling/configuring-assets/run_config.yaml" language="yaml" title="Run config provided via UI" />

+Run configurations reference an `op` which is the underlying compute associated with an asset.
+See [the Ops vs Assets](/concepts/ops-jobs/ops-vs-assets) documentation for more information.